Winter Menu

 Kitchen Notes

-I tend to use chestnuts which have been pre-cooked and vacuum-sealed as they are readily available at my nearest supermarket.
-However, pre-cooked chestnuts which have been frozen or are sold in jars also work well in this recipe.
+I like to use chestnuts which have been pre-cooked and vacuum-sealed as they are readily available at my nearest supermarket.
+However, pre-cooked chestnuts which have been frozen or are sold in jars also work well in this recipe. - OVEN & STOVE TEMPERATURES

 To convert from cups to grams, and vice-versa, please see this handy Conversion Chart for Basic Ingredients.